“Nothing Demands more impeccable taste than Dress Clothes.”- Brooks Brothers

 1920s Formal Waistcoats / Vests

 White waistcoats were for the most formal occasions whereas ivory was the most common for everything else.
-Less prone to showing dirt, they were the more economical option and especially popular with a dinner jacket.
+Less prone to showing dirt, they were the more economical option and especially popular with a dinner jacket worn by young trendy men.
+Traditional men thought a white waistcoat with black dinner jacket was bad form.

 1920s Evening Accessories

-A silk tie or bow tie was worn over the shirt collar in white for white tie and black for black-tie affairs.
+A silk tie or bow tie was worn over the shirt collar in white (for white tie) and black (for black tie).
 The bow tie went from narrow to fat during the decade.
 Wingtip collars followed suit to accommodate the chunkier look.

 A white pocket square folded into the breast pocket of a tailcoat or tuxedo jacket was not a requirement in 1920 but was frequently used.
 Even with black tie attire, a white pocket square was used.
 A white carnation flower Boutineer was another decorative piece that was a personal choice of the wearer.

-White kid leather gloves were worn with a white tie suit but they were always removed during dinner, while smoking, and when drinking.
+White kid leather gloves with a button cuff were worn with a white tie suit but they were always removed during dinner, while smoking, and when drinking.
+Today it is easier to find white cotton gloves with a snap wrist with the name “parade gloves.”

 Black patent leather slip-on pumps were the evening shoe of choice in the early years, with a small stacked heel and a slightly pointed round toe.
-These shoes were often worn with white or grey spats – shoe covers.
+These shoes were often worn with white or light grey spats (shoe covers).
 They were made from cotton canvas or linen and buttoned up the side.
-For evening, the buttons had to be elegant in silver, gold or shiny black onyx.
+For eveningwear, the buttons had to be elegant in silver, gold, or shiny black onyx.

 Patent leather lace-up Oxfords began replacing the slipper pump and spat shoes in the 1920s.
-At first the shoe was very smooth with a plain body, but by the end of the decade the Jazz Age was jazzing up shoe in the evenings.
+At first, the shoe was very smooth with a plain patent leather body, but by the end of the decade the Jazz Age was jazzing up shoes in the evenings.
 Cap toe Oxfords with round or square toes made in patent leather was worn with black tie attire.
+The lace-less slip on pump could also be worn for dancing and informal (black tie) attire.

 A gold or silver-tipped cane or classic crooked handle cane was a popular accessory for men in the 1900s that carried over into the early years of the 1920s.
 Young men found them too stuffy and they quickly went out of fashion.